 Throughout the month of March, Global Warming 2000 activists will continue to urge the candidates to lay out comprehensive plans to solve global warming.
 Working with local elected officials, scientists, health specialists and the religious community, activists will use visibility tactics such as giant inflatable mosquitoes and other public demonstrations to keep the pressure on the candidates ….

 … “The presidential candidates need to be aware of the health and environmental impacts of global warming,” said Matt Stembridge, Global Warming 2000 New York Campaign Director. ” … Digital image of the inflatable prop is available at the Ozone Action website: www.ozone.org

 That’s Matthew Anderson Stembridge, oddly renamed as simply Matthew Anderson in his 2012 “Green Corps Class of 2000” endorsement of his trainers, the individual I described in 2010 as co-author with Phil Radford of pro-global warming material (link broken in my 2010 piece, but is here as a PDF file, screencapture here) distributed into religious organizations that failed to identify what organization he and Radford were affiliated with.
-The same Matthew Stembridge described in this Bloomberg 2008 piece about Senator John McCain:
+The same Matthew Stembridge described in a Dartmouth College 2000 Annual Report page, and in this Bloomberg 2008 piece about Senator John McCain:

 John McCain’s global warming journey started back in 2000, when a strange apparition named “Captain Climate” began to turn up at Presidential campaign events.
 Captain Climate was Dartmouth grad Matthew Stembridge, who wore red tights over orange long johns, a red knit stocking cap, yellow-painted galoshes, and a red cape.
 “What’s your position on climate?”
 Stembridge would yell at event after event.